minprog/programmeren-1/modules/m1/todo/index.md

 After you have studied your partner's code, you are ready to meet up and discuss the feedback.
 Do not just exchange to-do lists but try to have a fruitful discussion.

-1. Just to be sure: who is who you are exchanging feedback with?
+1. Just to be sure: who are you exchanging feedback with?

     <input name="form[partner]" type="text" required>